Content from Introduction

 To assign or change a user’s role:

-Using these roles effectively helps keep your data safe, your team focused, and your workflow organized.
+Using these roles effectively helps to keep your data safe, your team focused, and your workflow organized.

 Sharing Your Base

 NocoDB makes this easy by allowing you to generate a read-only shared link for any Base.
-This creates a live, web-based version of your data that anyone can view — no account required.
+This creates a live, web-based version of your data that anyone can view without an account.
 The rights are the same as for the Viewer

 To share your Base as a read-only view: